- BA (Hons) European Studies with Spanish (University of Manchester) – First Class

 - French – Good Working Knowledge

 Miranda loves the arts.
 She has played the cello, piano and steel pans since childhood and now sings (alto) with the Leytonstone Chorale.
-Miranda is a commissioning editor and writer for The Justice Gap and a contributor to Legal Voice.
+Miranda is a commissioning editor and writer for The Justice Gap and a trustee of the Voyage Youth charity.
 In 2008, Miranda volunteered with Barack Obama’s first presidential campaign in London and Florida as a legal observer, phone bank captain and campaign organiser.